-GAP partners with media outlets and investigative journalists to promote accountability based on disclosures by whistleblowers who seek our assistance.
-This guide seeks to empower and protect journalists and their whistleblower sources by sharing critical information to them both-from the gaps to the common ground in their goals, responsibilities and challenges.
+Government Accountability Project partners with media outlets and investigative journalists to promote accountability based on disclosures by whistleblowers who seek our assistance.
+This guide seeks to empower and protect journalists and their whistleblower sources by sharing information critical to them both-from the gaps to the common ground in their goals, responsibilities and challenges.
+An employee's decision to disclose evidence of serious wrongdoing, abuses of authority and threats to the public interest is both difficult and complex.
+Our goal with this guide is to help journalists have whistleblowers' backs, rather than unwittingly exposing them to further retaliation.